Implants & Teeth Replacement

 What do we need Dental Bridges?

-They also prevent teeth from drifting which would have led to changes in the position and alignment of your teeth.
-It is also important in speech as gaps, spaces or unstable dentures will lead to lisping as we speak.
+Dental Bridges also prevent teeth from drifting which would have led to changes in the position and alignment of your teeth.

 6. Dentures